Post Doctoral Fellowship

 2.2 The scholar must possess Ph.D.
 Degree at the time of application and have, in the opinion of the ICSSR, the necessary competence to conduct research in social sciences or social aspects of other disciplines.

-2.3 A fellow must affiliate himself/herself to an ICSSR Research Institute/Institutes of national importance, approved by MHRD/government research institutes/public funded Indian university including deemed university/college having approved Ph.D. programme and requisite research infrastructure of his/her choice.
-Funds are disbursed through the affiliating/administering institution.
+2.3 A fellow must affiliate himself/herself to an ICSSR Research Institute/Institutes of national importance, approved by MoE /government research institutes/public funded Indian university including deemed university/college having approved Ph.D. programme of his/her choice.
+Funds are disbursed through the affiliating institution.

-2.4 The selected fellow has to work under the guidance of a senior social scientist (not below Associate Professor with sufficient research supervision experience and publications).
-The supervisor should not be superannuated and must be in regular employment at the time of application and should belong to the affiliating institution in the same discipline as that of the applicant.
-In case of inter-disciplinary proposals, the supervisor should have proven expertise in the area of research proposed by the scholar.
+2.4 The selected fellow has to work under the guidance of a senior social scientist (not below Associate Professor with proven research supervision experience and publications).
+The supervisor should not be superannuated and should belong to the affiliating institution.
 The selection of the supervisor is subject to the approval of the ICSSR.

 3. How to apply

-3.1 Applications will be invited through open advertisement on ICSSR website and should be received before the deadline mentioned in the advertisement.
+3.1 Applications will be invited through open advertisement on ICSSR website and its social media platforms and should be received before the deadline mentioned in the advertisement.

-In case, the hard copy of application is not received within 10 days of asking, the candidature of applicant shall be treated as withdrawn/cancelled.
+In case, the hard copy of application is not received within 10 days, the candidature of applicant may be treated as cancelled.

-3.3 The Research Proposal should be either in English or Hindi or Sanskrit (for proposals in Sanskrit Studies) (Use Unicode 8 (UTF-8) to fill the form in Hindi and Sanskrit)
+3.3 The Research Proposal should either be in Hindi or English (Use Unicode 8 (UTF-8) to fill the form in Hindi)

 3.4 One applicant can submit only one application under Post-Doctoral Fellowship scheme.
 However, he/she can apply separately for another scheme.